-Traditional Venture Capital: Centralized Gatekeepers
+The Problem With Traditional Venture Capital: Centralization

 Sounds ridiculous, really, doesn’t it?

-The Future of Funding: Decentralized Autonomous Organizations
+The Future of Funding: Decentralized Autonomous Organizations (DAOs)

 Blockchain made two big advances for human organization: at its most basic, it made autonomous transfers of value possible, while the development of smart contracts enabled rules and relationships to exist to govern those transfers.
 And so, the DAO was born.

-At the heart of it, a DAO is a community formed around a central idea that each member thinks is worth investing in.
+However, at the heart of it, a DAO is a community formed around a central idea that each member thinks is worth investing in.
 Money pooled within that DAO keeps track of each person’s contribution and gives proportionate governance rights.

-What is an Investment DAO?
+What Is an Investment DAO?

 With their capacity for raising capital around a central objective, and a ready made structure in place for governing how that capital is used, DAOs are quickly developing a reputation for being a very effective alternative to Venture Capital firms.
 Not surprisingly, a raft of different investment DAOs have sprung up with the goal of funding X, Y or Z concept.